-- 1. Members contribute to the agro- input fund in every meeting and in the amount that meet their farming needs. - 2.
+- 1. Members contribute uniformly to the agro- input fund in every meeting. - 2.
 Members are allowed to make up for days missed in the subsequent meetings. - 3.
 Record of members' agro input fund shall be kept in the agro input fund ledger. - 4.
 Agro-input fund shall NOT be given out as loan. - 5.
 The VSLA will keep the agro input fund in the saving box - 6.
 At share out or in a required season, the procurement of the inputs shall be done by a group and NOT by an individual in accordance with the selected enterprise. - 7.
 The money for inputs will be shared in the onset of the planning season.